Strobesstrobes

 What is the difference between CRLF injection and HTTP response splitting?

 CRLF injection is the underlying technique of inserting carriage-return and line-feed characters into HTTP output.
-HTTP response splitting is what you achieve when that injection lets you terminate the headers and inject a full second response.
-Response splitting is the more severe outcome of a CRLF injection flaw.
+HTTP response splitting is what you achieve when that injection lets you terminate the headers and write a full second response.
+Response splitting is the more severe outcome of a CRLF flaw.

 What characters cause CRLF injection?